BestTimesToVisit.com Logo

 Rental Car

-Renting a car offers the most flexibility for exploring beyond Nouméa, particularly if you plan to visit the beaches or other attractions outside of the city.
-Driving is on the right-hand side of the road.
+Renting a car offers the most flexibility for exploring beyond Nouméa, particularly for visiting the beaches and natural attractions outside the city.
+Driving is on the right.

 Water Taxi

 Water taxis offer a unique way to explore the Baie des Citrons and other coastal areas.
-They're a more expensive option but provide stunning views and a convenient way to reach certain beaches or restaurants.
+They are a more expensive but scenic alternative to buses or taxis for shorter distances along the waterfront.

 Similar Destinations